 ‘The BA Theology programme has provided fresh soil for me to grow strong roots into evangelism and mission.
 I look forward to sharing these opportunities and experiences with others on our first year of the programme.’

-Students with a BA (Hons) in Theology are able to enjoy a range of careers following the completion of their studies.
+Students with a BA (Hons) in Theology and Ministry are able to enjoy a range of careers following the completion of their studies.
 The majority of our students choose to work in some kind of Christian capacity.
 Many work for churches as youth and children’s workers, lay workers, community workers, evangelists, pastoral workers and so on.
 Others choose to work for Christian charities in policy departments, or in fundraising and event organising.
 Students who do this degree are also eligible to study for a PGCE to become a teacher, and each year some students choose this route.
 Others pursue further study, such as an MA or PhD, and some explore a wide range of other graduate professions.